Robots to Extremes

 Braving at times subzero temperatures and dizzying heights, these transmission line inspection robots ascend hard-to-reach power lines and cover several kilometers a day.
 In turn, they keep their two-legged coworkers safer and closer to the ground.

-It’s not only the large industrial robotic systems or special-purpose robots like these search-and-rescue snakebots at Carnegie Mellon that can weather extreme environments.
+It’s not only the large industrial robotic systems or special-purpose robots like the search-and-rescue snakebots at Carnegie Mellon that can weather extreme environments.
 Collaborative robots are small but surprisingly mighty.
 Watch this Universal Robots cobot withstand high temperatures and a harsh environment while performing HVOF and plasma spray processes at an FAA Repair Station.

 So give us your grueling, your hazardous, your toxic tasks.
 Your harshest of extremes.
 Those too hot to touch, and too cold to master.
 Where humans face great risk and flirt with danger.
 Free them from crushing weights and perilous heights.
 For we fear not noxious fumes, vapors and disaster sites.
 Robots rush in where others dare to tread.